syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-add-document-properties-in-an-excel-document.md

 ---
-title: How to add document properties | Syncfusion
+title: How to add document properties in an Excel document | Syncfusion
 description: This page shows how to add built-in and custom document properties using the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to add document properties using XlsIO?
+# How to add document properties in an Excel document?

 Document Properties are named values that provide metadata about a document, such as the date and time it was last saved, the user who last modified it, and other details.
 Document properties are classified into two types: